euc-dev/euc-samples/UEM-Samples/Sensors/README.md

       -OrganizationGroupName 'Digital Workspace Tech Zone'
    ```

-- **Custom Directory**: using the `-SensorsDirectory` parameter tells the script where your samples exist.
+Custom Directory: using the `-SensorsDirectory` parameter tells the script where your samples exist.
 The directory provided must have script files which you want uploaded as Sensors.

    ```
    .\import_sensor_samples.ps1